dex2code/massa_acheta/README.md

 This command will install, configure and start your bot automatically.

-‼ Please check if you have Telegram Bot API KEY and you know your Telegram ID before start installation!
+> !! **Please check if you have Telegram Bot API KEY and you know your Telegram ID before start installation** !!

 You can stop the process by Ctrl+C but before you start installation again please run:
 ```